Electric fire engine: Background of design considerations

 When conceived in the nineteenth century, the electric fire engine was proposed to replace the steam fire engine in use at the time.
 It was to be constructed in such a way that it would use a supply of electrical power that came from a central station whereby electricity could be distributed to various covered stations and city supply points.
 This would require underground or overhead wiring similar to that used for electric light, trolleys, and other power users of the time.
 It was thought that the wiring could supply electricity to various outlet posts at strategic places throughout a city or fire protected district.
 These outlets would supply the necessary current to the fire-engine's electric motor.
 The vehicle itself was to be hauled by horses and would consist of a carriage wagon with an electric motor-powered water pump permanently mounted atop.
-There would be cables from the motor that would connect to the outlet post to obtain the required supply of electrical current.
+There would be cables from the motor that would connect to the outlet post to obtain the required supply of electric current.